Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: A Systematic Model Evaluation Framework

 \subsection{Multi-Modal Explainable AI (XAI) Framework}

-Interpretability is a prerequisite for clinical trust.
-We introduce a framework that synthesizes five XAI modalities (Figure \ref{fig:dataset_example_xai}) to provide a holistic diagnostic view.
-Crucially, we repurpose this framework from merely explaining a prediction to diagnosing the sources of statistical instability across different data splits.
+Interpretability supports clinical adoption of automated segmentation.
+We present a framework that integrates five XAI modalities (Figure \ref{fig:dataset_example_xai}) to provide a multi-faceted diagnostic view.
+We apply this framework not only to explain individual predictions but also to diagnose sources of statistical instability across different data splits.
 An explainability framework is only useful if its outputs map directly to clinical needs.
 We designed our five layers to address distinct, practical questions that arise during pathological review, from assessing diagnostic accuracy to building confidence in the model's predictions.
 Table \ref{tab:xai_clinical_validation} provides a systematic validation of how each component serves critical clinical functions.

 Mathematically, our framework generates a composite explanation map $\mathbf{E}$ from an input image $\mathbf{I}$, its ground truth $\mathbf{Y}$, and the model's prediction $\mathbf{\hat{Y}}$.
 This composite map is constructed as a weighted sum of five individual, distinct explanation layers $\mathbf{E}_i$: